AleksaZatezalo/Design-Patterns/README.md

 ### Code Style
 A few key points when contributing to this repo are as follows:

-    Use tabs over spaces.
+1. Use tabs over spaces.
-    Each function must contain a doc strings formated as such:
+2. Each function must contain a doc strings formated as such:

-    ```java
+    ```jdk
     /**
     * DESCRIPTION
     *